Nonparametric estimation of trawl processes: Theory and applications: Simulation study

+Next, we assess how well we can estimate the trawl set, its slices and the corresponding ratios given by $\mathrm{\Leb}(A)$, $\mathrm{\Leb}(A\cap A_h)$, $\mathrm{\Leb}(A \setminus A_h)$, $\mathrm{\Leb}(A\cap A_h)/\mathrm{\Leb}(A)$ and $\mathrm{\Leb}(A \setminus A_h)/\mathrm{\Leb}(A)$.
+Detailed results are available in Section \ref{asec:slices} in the Supplementary material.
 In this part of the simulation study, we considered the asymptotic setting closely related to our empirical study, by setting $\Delta_n=0.1$ and $n=5000$.
 We considered three different methods for estimating these integrals of the trawl function: Using a Riemann approximation of the integrals based on the original trawl function estimator as in \eqref{eq:stepfctapprox}, using the Riemann approximation based on the bias-corrected trawl function estimator and using the empirical variance and autocovariance estimator presented in \eqref{eq:acf-basedest}.
+There are three main lessons we learned from this part of the simulation study: First, the trawl set, the slices and the corresponding ratios can be estimated with high precision.
+Second, the original trawl function estimator performs better than its bias-corrected counterpart for the exponential trawl function, whereas the picture is reversed for the supGamma trawl function.
+Third, the empirical variance and autocovariance-based estimator and the trawl-function-based estimators perform very similarly.